VladKha/MovieNet/README.md

 - python 3.6
 - Django 1.10.5
 - Bootstrap 3
-- a little jQuery and Ajax
+- a little of jQuery and Ajax

 ## How to Contribute
 Find any bugs or want to improve?
 Contributions are welcome!